taeuk97/taeuk97.github.io/note/internet-measurement/practice/traceroute.md

 We use 3 probe packets for each TTL (Time To Live).<br>
 We use UDP (User Datagram Protocol) by default in Linux.
+For the reference, the result of the traceroute can differ based on what kind of probe do we use. e.g. ICMP, UDP..

 ## ECMP: One Type of Load Balancer
 ### Equal Cost Multi Path